 Bring your hands to the wall and walk your feet back so your hips bend at 90 degrees.
 Your hands can be straight across from your hips or, if it’s comfortable, they can come higher on the wall.

-Downward-Facing Dog on a chair
+Downward-Facing Dog with heels against a wall

 Preparatory and counter poses